In Gmail, you can choose to either forward all incoming emails or only forward the ones that match a set of rules you define.

 What is the daily sending limit for Gmail accounts?

 Gmail enforces a daily sending quota and may prevent you from sending all your emails at once:

-Limits stated above can be further restricted if you email account is brand new, as gmail wants to further prevent spam from newly created accounts.
+Limits stated above can be further restricted if your email account is brand new, as Gmail wants to further prevent spam from newly created accounts.